Your money-making expert. Financial journalist, TV and radio personality.

 What a doll!

-At 60 years old and untouched by Botox, Barbie’s pulling power remains defiantly undiminished.
+At 64 years old and untouched by Botox, Barbie’s pulling power remains defiantly undiminished.
 She is one of the biggest selling toys in history, with over a billion dolls sold across six decades.
-A Barbie was bought every three seconds in 2014, and her popularity hasn’t waned since.
+With sales in 2022 grossing at $1,490 MILLION (yes, you read that right), she’s still pulling in revenue after all this time.

 The bombshell first burst, fully formed, onto the toy scene in 1959 and now, standing at just under 12 inches tall, she heads a business worth over two billion dollars a year.
 Individual dolls can be worth thousands of pounds – some even into the hundreds of thousands.